ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - version REQUIRED: SAT protocol Version (major, minor).

-- message_type REQUIRED: urn:ietf:satp:msgtype:proposal-receipt-msg.
+- messageType REQUIRED: urn:ietf:satp:msgtype:proposal-receipt-msg.

-- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen by the
-  client to identify the current session.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen by the client to identify the current session.

-- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2) used to identify
-  the current transfer session at the application layer.
+- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.
+- hashTransferInitClaims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.

-- Timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.
+- timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.

 Example: TBD.